Emergent mechanisms for long timescales depend on training curriculum and affect performance in memory tasks: Introduction

-Heterogeneous and tunable single-neuron timescales have been proposed as a mechanism to adapt the timescales of RNN dynamics to task requirements and improve their performance \cite{perez-nieves_neural_2021,tallec_can_2018, quax_adaptive_2020,yin_effective_2020, fang_incorporating_2021,smith_simplified_2023}.
+Heterogeneous and tunable single-neuron timescales have been proposed as a mechanism to adapt the timescale of RNN dynamics to task requirements and improve their performance~\citep{perez-nieves_neural_2021,tallec_can_2018, quax_adaptive_2020,yin_effective_2020, fang_incorporating_2021,smith_simplified_2023,Jain2020-sq}.
 In these studies, the time constants of individual neurons are trained together with network connectivity.
-For tasks with long temporal dependencies, the distribution of trained single-neuron timescales becomes heterogeneous according to the task's memory requirements \cite{perez-nieves_neural_2021}.
-Explicit training of single-neuron timescales improves network performance in benchmark RNN tasks in rate \cite{tallec_can_2018, quax_adaptive_2020} and spiking \cite{yin_effective_2020, fang_incorporating_2021,perez-nieves_neural_2021} networks and leads to greater robustness \cite{perez-nieves_neural_2021} and adaptability to novel stimuli \cite{smith_simplified_2023}.
-While these studies propose the adaptability of single-neuron timescales as a potential mechanism for solving time-dependent tasks, the exact contribution of single-neuron and network-mediated timescales in optimally solving the tasks is unknown.
+For tasks with long temporal dependencies, the distribution of trained timescales becomes heterogeneous according to the task's memory requirements~\citep{perez-nieves_neural_2021}.
+Explicit training of single-neuron timescales improves network performance in benchmark RNN tasks in rate~\citep{tallec_can_2018, quax_adaptive_2020} and spiking~\citep{yin_effective_2020, fang_incorporating_2021,perez-nieves_neural_2021} networks and leads to greater robustness~\citep{perez-nieves_neural_2021} and adaptability to novel stimuli~\citep{smith_simplified_2023}.
+While these studies propose the adaptability of single-neuron timescales as a mechanism for solving time-dependent tasks, the exact contribution of single-neuron and network-mediated timescales in solving tasks is unknown.

 Here, we study how single-neuron and network-mediated timescales shape the dynamics and performance of RNNs trained on long-memory tasks.
-We show that the extent to which longer single-neuron or network-mediated timescales are necessary for solving such tasks largely depends on the learning objective ( as defined by different curricula).
-Challenging the common beliefs in the field, we identify settings where trainable single-neuron timescales offer no advantage in solving temporal tasks.
-We demonstrate that adapting RNNs' timescales using network-mediated mechanisms instead of single-neuron timescales increases training speed and network stability to perturbations and enables RNNs to generalize better to tasks beyond their training regime.
+We show that the contribution of each mechanism in solving such tasks largely depends on the learning objective defined by the curriculum.
+Challenging common beliefs in the field, we identify settings where trainable single-neuron timescales offer no advantage in solving temporal tasks.
+Instead, adapting RNNs' timescales using network-mediated mechanisms improves training speed, stability and generalizability.